Charaterasu/Charaterasu/README.md

 if you try to take away my music then behold the power of nothing cus I can't do anything about it other than cry

-I'd also really appreciate it if I got work - thanks in advance
+I'd also really appreciate it if I got work

 ..well yeah